-Noise can be a good thing if it’s a pleasing sound to your ears, but when it comes to photography, noise can seriously ruin your shot.
-That is, until now.
-If you’re dealing with photos that come out with grainy texture or discoloration, we’ve got a photo enhancer that can help restore them in seconds: our Denoise DLX effect.
+Noise can be great in the auditory world, but when it comes to photography, it can seriously ruin your shot.
+Luckily, if you have an otherwise beautiful photo that came out with grainy texture or discoloration, we’ve got an enhancer that can help restore it in seconds: the Denoise DLX effect.

 Noise is a commonly used term in photography to describe visual distortion.
 It can appear in your photos as gritty or grainy texture, blotchy colors, speckled pixels of color, and other digital artifacts that weren’t present before you hit the capture button.
 It happens most commonly in two situations: low light conditions as your camera’s sensor is trying to pick up a wide range of light particles, and when the ISO setting on your camera is too high.